 Alexander B. Kinney is a sixth year PhD Candidate in Sociology.
 His interests mainly lie in exploring the foundations of institutional change, understanding the the process of field transformation, and studying the diffusion of technology in gray markets situated between the boundaries of law.
 His dissertation explores the dynamics of the cannabis industry as it transitions towards operating in a fully regulated commercial market.
 This includes how cannabis entrepreneurs negotiate contradictory regulations and unclear norms through the use of temporary, "provisional" institutions designed to provide both immediate support for business activities and become obsolete over time.
-Currently, he is working on understanding the implication of surveilling institutions in gray markets and how cannabis entrpreneurs negotiate competing mechanisms of oversight in an effort to remain compliant without going out of business.
+Currently, he is working on understanding the implication of surveilling institutions in gray markets and how cannabis entrpreneurs negotiate competing mechanisms of oversight on their businesses.
 He is a recipient of the NSF Doctoral Dissertation Research Improvement Award (DDRI) to fund this project which will be used to conduct a national survey of the cannabis entrepreneurs to understand which types institutions are diffusing broadly across the industry thereby becoming legitimated, and which types of institutions are crafted in response to local contexts and are candidates to fade away.

 Areas of Study

 Crime, Law, and Society, Field theory, Gray Markets, Semi-legitimate Industries, Emerging Financial Instruments.

 Kinney, Alexander B. Forthcoming.
 “The Extra-Institutional Logics of an Emerging Market Field: Values and Practice in the Bitcoin Experience.”
 Social Currents

 Kinney, Alexander B. Forthcoming.
 "Embedding Into a New Money System: The Case of Bitcoin."
 Sociological Focus.